 So, here’s your homework (Yes, this blog post contains homework!).
 This weekend, write at least one letter of encouragement to a brother or sister who has been a blessing to your life.
 Note the evidence of God’s grace that you see in their lives.
 Tell them you are thankful to God for them and how God has used them to enrich your life, model Jesus, and help you to grow spiritually.
 Extend to them the grace that God has so richly extended to you.
 And then pray…ask God to make you the kind of believer who is heavy on praise and light on criticism or complaining.

-[These thoughts are from the last two programs, A Letter of Encouragement .]
+[These thoughts are from the program, A Letter of Encouragement .]